 This is where resorts such as Patong, Hat Surin, Karon Beach, Bang Tao, Kata Noi, and Siray Bay fight for your attention.

 Party central Patong is the most heavily developed tourist area and also the place you are most likely to snap up a cut-price hotel deal.

-However, you'll find budget hotels with basic facilities, mid-range accommodation (sometimes with pools and bars) and a fantastic range of luxury hotels offering spa treatments, opulent surroundings and great service in every resort.
+However, you'll find cheap hotels with basic facilities, mid-range accommodation (sometimes with pools and bars) and a fantastic range of luxury hotels offering spa treatments, opulent surroundings and great service in every resort.
 What's more, as your money will go far in Thailand, you might well be able to upgrade from your usual star rating.

 Well-known brands found on Phuket include Swissotel, Le Meridien, Ibis, Ramada, Novotel, Double Tree, Mercure, Moevenpick, Dusit Thani, Holiday Inn, Hilton and Best Western.

-Just remember that if you bag a bargain during the May to October monsoon season, when many hotels in Phuket drop their prices to attract visitors, you must be prepared for some stormy afternoons.
+Just remember that if you bag a deal during the May to October monsoon season, when many hotels in Phuket drop their prices to attract visitors, you must be prepared for some stormy afternoons.

 The raw beauty of Phuket whirls around the island's top attractions...

 From island wildlife to symbols of eternal life at beautiful Buddhist temples, the beaches and sunny days in Phuket are not unlike those enjoyed during a Mediterranean summer, but the highlights are very different.

 This is a large national park encompassing the natural coastal beauty of Hat Khao Lak.